The Pentacon Six System

 Alternative solutions, such as the Russian Horizon/Horizont cameras, use 35mm film and a rotating 28mm lens that gives an enormous horizontal angle of view of 120°.
 These cameras produce negatives or slides that are 24mm high × 58mm wide (a format ratio of 2.41:1).
 This will normally give you 21 images on a 36-exposure film, or 15 images on a 24-exposure film.

-Dramatic images can be produced with these cameras (and I enjoy using one!), but there are a number of limitations:
+Dramatic images can be produced with these cameras (and I have enjoyed using one in the past!), but there are a number of limitations:

-• the swinging lens introduces very obvious barrel distortion to most images (straight lines become very pronounced curves), and considerable ingenuity is required at the composition stage to mask or eliminate this problem
+• the swinging lens introduces very obvious barrel distortion to most images (straight lines along the long axis of the image become very pronounced curves), and considerable ingenuity is required at the composition stage to mask or eliminate this problem

-• in practice, it is also necessary to hold the camera exactly horizontal, with the horizon running right through the middle of the image, exactly half way up, unless you want a deeply-curved horizon
+• in practice, it is also necessary to hold the camera exactly horizontal, with the horizon running right through the middle of the image, exactly half way up, unless you want a deeply-curved horizon.
+This does not generally result in the most desirable composition.

 • it is of course not possible to change lenses with these cameras